Once your prediction has a Ready status, it's ready to be reviewed.

 User probability scores are updated weekly to reflect recent activity.
 When you create user segments based on a specific range of conversion probability, the mix of users within that range varies each week.
 When segmenting users with this approach, think about how often you want to build new user lists to ensure that you're reaching the desired audience.

 As you change the selected range of users, the chart's details refresh.
 Interactive values include:

 The number of users included in your selection and how likely they are to convert on the goal compared to the average of all users.

-The approximate number of users you might expect to convert on all or part of the goal criteria.
-This value is calculated by multiplying the average probability and the total number of users selected.
+The approximate number of conversions you might expect on all or part of the goal criteria.
+This value is calculated by multiplying the average probability by the total number of selected users.

 For considerations involved in choosing a user segment, see Creating user segments and personalized messaging.

 Prediction details are refreshed weekly to reflect recent user data.